Moroccan Finance News Weekly: Law No. 69-21 on Payment Deadlines and Its Implications for Businesses

 Finance News Weekly: Law No. 69-21 on payment deadlines, which came into force in July 2023, has the main objective of providing a solution to late payment characterizing contractual relations between commercial partners.
 What reading do you make of it?
 What are the other main contributions of this new law?

-Azzelarab Zaoudi Mougani : This new law could have significant implications and repercussions on commercial practices between businesses in Morocco, if only to deter unfavorable practices regarding late payment.
+Azzelarab Zaoudi Mougani : This new law might have significant implications and repercussions on commercial practices between businesses in Morocco, if only to deter unfavorable practices regarding late payment.
 By setting a default payment deadline of 60 days, the law sets a clear standard for commercial transactions and imposes fines for failure to meet these deadlines, providing an incentive for companies to honor their financial obligations to their partners.
 Among the other main contributions of the law, we find the precise definition of the payment period, which is set by default at 60 days, unless otherwise agreed between the parties, from the date of issue of the invoice.
 When the deadline is defined in the contract, it cannot exceed 120 days from the date of issue of the invoice.
 Furthermore, the law establishes a maximum deadline for issuing the invoice, namely the last day of the month in which the goods were delivered or the services were rendered.

 If the invoice is not issued within this period, the payment period begins to run from the end of the month of receipt of the goods or performance of the services.
 In the event that the parties agree on monthly transactions, these deadlines begin from the first day of the following month.
 However, exemptions are envisaged for certain sectors with seasonal particularities, making it possible to set different deadlines, but limited to 180 days.
 The entry into force of Law No. 69-21 on payment deadlines, in July 2023 in Morocco, will not be uniform, but progressive, taking into account the size of companies, in order to allow adaptation in gentleness to the new rules.
 For large companies, those with a turnover excluding taxes of more than 50 million dirhams (MDH), the law applied from July 2023.
 It will impact all invoices issued from this date.
 The timetable then provides for an extension of the application of the law to medium-sized companies, those with a turnover of between 10 million dirhams and 50 million dirhams, from January 2024.
 Finally, small companies, those generating a turnover of business located between 2 MDH and 10 MDH, will be affected from January 2025.